linguini1/cube/README.md

 // The location of vertex 3 is (-1, -1, 1), which aligns with the cube model drawn above.
 ```

-This algorithm produces a cube with side length 2 as mentioned above, which is easily rectified by scaling the vector by
+This algorithm produces a cube with side length 2 centered about the origin as mentioned above.
-`0.5`.
-Then multiply by `side_length` as in the previous code, and a cube of the specified side length centered about
-the origin is returned!

 ### Drawing the Cube